 First things first you need to be proactive in your approach to Health and Safety on the farm.
 Nearly all accidents can be prevented if the risks and how to avoid them are clearly outlined.
 But being realistic it’s quite hard to imagine all accidents will be eradicated, we’re all human and these things do happen.

 Completing a risk assessment enables you to identify which areas of the business are posing the biggest safety risks to the workers on the farm.
 If you’re unsure on how to complete a risk assessment, there are many great companies that run courses outlining the best ways to complete these assessments.
 But once these are complete you will be able to outline proactive procedures to try to avoid similar accidents in the future.

-The law requires any employer or self-employed party to regulate their own health and safety risks and whilst you’re not expected to completely eliminate risk, there should be at least realistic steps to attempt to stop it happening however.
+The law requires any employer or self-employed party to regulate their own health and safety risks and whilst you’re not expected to completely eliminate risk, there should be at least realistic steps to attempt to stop it from happening, however.

 Working in Confined Spaces

 Because of the nature of farming, you or your employees will be required to split time between indoor and outdoor spaces.
-The typical confined spaces include fuel storage tanks, silos and slurry pits, and these can present a range of hazards.
-Drowning, suffocation and toxic gas inhalation all sound shocking but they are very real dangers.
+The typically confined spaces include fuel storage tanks, silos, and slurry pits, and these can present a range of hazards.
+Drowning, suffocation, and toxic gas inhalation all sound shocking but they are very real dangers.
 In order to avoid accidents and even death, you must ensure all workers:

 - Are completing work outside the space whenever possible.

 - Are entering confined areas only if it is safe to do so and when absolutely necessary and only if the area is fully ventilated.

 - Are fully assessed to the risks of the environment and can decide on any necessary precautions when doing so.